antrea-io/antrea/docs/ovs-pipeline.md

 ### ConntrackCommitTable (105)

-As mentionned before, this table is in charge of committing all new connections which are not dropped becuse of Network Policies.
+As mentioned before, this table is in charge of committing all new connections which are not dropped becuse of Network Policies.
 If you dump the flows for this table, you should see something like this: